Rio de Janeiro Adventure & Active Tours Welcome to the thrilling world of adventure and active tours in Rio de Janeiro! Are you a...

 Despite their challenges, these communities have displayed resilience and a strong sense of community, creating vibrant cultural identities and becoming integral to Rio’s social fabric.

 Efforts have been made over the years to improve living conditions and provide essential services.
-However, significant socioeconomic disparities still exist, making the favelas a complex and evolving aspect of Rio de Janeiro’s history.
+However, significant socioeconomic factors exist, making the favelas a complex and evolving aspect of Rio de Janeiro’s history.

 What is the origin of the word favela?